How to Create an Article Using the HubTool

 The Cook Time Capsule

 The Cook Time Capsule enables you to share with your readers how long it will take to prepare a particular recipe, as well as how much food your recipe will produce.
-If you include the Cook Time Capsule in a Recipe Hub along with a Ratings Capsule, the information that you enter may show up along with your Hub’s title and summary in search results, making it more attractive to searchers.
+If you include the Cook Time Capsule in a recipe article along with a Ratings Capsule, the information that you enter may show up along with your title and summary in search results, making it more attractive to searchers.

 The Instructions Capsule